berkimbayev/kinnow/README.md

 ###
 1. **Distraction.** All the people sitting in front of you might somehow distract you from watching.

-2. **Discomfort.** During the movie, you might feel tiredness, as well as neck pain and lower back pain.⠀
+2. **Discomfort.** During the movie, you might feel tiredness, as well as neck pain and lower back pain.

-3. **Inequality.** The front rows are too close to the screen, while the back rows are too far, and only a few are the best.
+3. **Inequality between the rows and seats.** The front rows are too close to the screen, while the back rows are too far, and only a few are the best.